MuCo: Publishing Microdata with Privacy Preservation through Mutual Cover: The MuCo Model

 where $v^{i}_{output}$ denotes the random output value for $t_{i}$.
 Moreover, we also have

 and

 such that each probability must be non-negative, and every record can only carry a random value within $\{v_{1}, v_{2}, \cdots, v_{n}\}$. \end{definition}

-\begin{definition}[Mutual Cover Strategy] Given a partition of $T$, the mutual cover strategy calculates the random output tables for records in every QI group and generates random QI values according to the random output tables. \end{definition}
+\begin{definition}[Mutual Cover Strategy] Given a microdata table $T$, the mutual cover strategy partitions $T$ into groups, calculates a random output table on each QI attribute for the records in every group, and generates random values according to probabilities in the random output tables. \end{definition}

+For instance, suppose that we add another QI attribute of gender as shown in Figure \ref{fig_4a}, the mutual cover strategy first divides the records into groups in which the records in the same group cover for each other by perturbing their QI values.
+Then, the mutual cover strategy calculates a random output table on each QI attribute (i.e., age and gender) within each group.
+Finally, an anonymized table, as shown in Figure \ref{fig_4b}, is generated by replacing the original QI values with the random output values.
+Note that, since the anonymization process is hidden, the adversary does not know the partition of groups and the random output tables.
+Therefore, the adversary can not determine which QI values are changed as well as the ranges of the variations.

-Next, a principle called $\delta$-probability is proposed to control the probabilities in random output tables.
+Next, a principle called $\delta$-probability is proposed to control the probabilities in the random output tables.